 Ultimately getting to the bottom of those financial disputes, Jonelis said, argues strongly in favor of returning the case for a trial and further discovery of evidence.

 “It’s simple math,” he said.
 “Let’s count up what’s in this pile.
-Let’s count up what in that pile — and let’s see if that’s consistent with what we submit was a secular statement by President Hinckley about what pile was used.”
+Let’s count up what in this pile — and let’s see if that’s consistent with what we submit was a secular statement by President Hinckley about what pile was used.”

 California vs. Utah